Superficial vein thrombosis: Mechanism

 The mechanism for the development of an SVT depends upon the specific etiology of the SVT.
 For example, varicose veins and prolonged bed rest both may induce SVTs due to slowing the flow of blood through superficial veins.

 Diagnosis

-SVTs may be diagnosed based upon clinical criteria by a healthcare professional.
-A more specific evaluation can be made by ultrasound.
+SVTs may be diagnosed based upon characteristic signs and symptoms.
+A more specific evaluation can be made by doppler ultrasound.
+A doppler ultrasound can also detect high risk SVTs which are classified as SVTs spanning more than 5 cm, or SVTs spreading to within 3 cm of a junction with a deep vein (which are at a higher risk of forming DVTs or PEs).
 An ultrasound can be useful in situations in which an SVT occurs above the knee and is not associated with a varicose vein, because ultrasounds can detect more serious clots like DVTs.
-The diagnostic utility of D-dimer testing in the setting of SVTs has yet to be fully established.
+A blood test known as a D-dimer has been used to rule out DVTs or PEs, however it is not useful in the diagnosis or exlcusion of SVTs.

 Classification

 SVTs can be classified as either varicose vein (VV) or non-varicose (NV) associated.
 NV-SVTs are more likely to be associated with genetic procoagulable states compared to VV-SVTs.
 SVTs can also be classified by pathophysiology.
 That is, primary SVTs are characterized by inflammation that is localized to the veins.
 Secondary SVTs are characterized by systemic inflammatory processes.

 A subclass of SVTs are septic thrombophlebitis, which are SVTs that occur in the setting of an infection.